 Vestfrost refrigerators (formerly known as ConServ) are still

 available in the ever popular white model but are no longer

 doors.
 The manufacturer has discontinued production of the

 stainless steel units.
 Click

-information on stainless steel alternative models.
+information on a stainless steel alternative model, made by

 refrigerators by Vestfrost offer energy-efficient,

 CFC-free operation in a uniquely designed package.
 Each